-Prior to installation, installer MUST check material for appropriate grade, color, grain character and finish quality.
-The installer is responsible to ensure the materials received on the jobsite are correct and what the homeowner purchased.
-Installer MUST STOP THE JOB if any defects that are detected or revealed through attempt to install are present.
-The manufacturer will not accept responsibility for flooring installed with visible defects.
+Prior to installation, installer should check material for appropriate grade, color, grain character and finish quality.
+Installer should STOP THE JOB if any defects that are detected or revealed through attempt to install are present.
+The manufacturer cannot accept responsibility for flooring installed with visible defects.

-Installer should test the subfloor for moisture content with a Tramex Concrete Moisture Meter or equivalent, to ensure that proper moisture levels are present so flooring will perform properly.
+Installer should test the subfloor for moisture content with a Tramex Concrete Moisture Meter or equivalent, to ensure that proper levels are present so flooring will perform properly.
 Proper concrete substrates should read no more than 3.5%.
 Pin meter readings on wooden subfloors should read less than 12%.
-Engineered wood flooring is manufactured with moisture content between 6% and 10%.
-Jobsite measurements of the flooring should read at this same moisture content before installation commences.
-Note: Tramex meters are used only to identify if there might be a moisture issue that will require additional moisture testing.
-Tramex readings aren't accepted in a court of law.
+Engineered wood flooring is manufactured at a moisture content between 6% and 10%.
+Jobsite measurements of the flooring should read this amount before installation commences.